andyrobinson/ard-nav/README.md

 * Gps - wrapper for the Adafruit GPS Library which enables/disables the GPS, and gets a reading within a specified time (if possible)
 * Helm - Steer a direct course and adjust the sail
 * I2C - wrapper for the Wire library, with error handling
+* IHelm - interface for Helm implementations
 * Logger - Abstract class for logging (implemented by specific loggers)
 * MServo - wrapper for the Pololu Maestro servo board library
 * MultiLogger - logs simultaneously to the given list of loggers
 * Navigator - Navigate to a destination lat/long by repeatedly steering
 * Position - lat/long struct with error values
 * RotaryPID - a PID controller for the rudder using angles rather than a linear scale (see https://en.wikipedia.org/wiki/PID_controller)
+* Route - Interface for a route object (like an iterator for a route)
 * Routes - waypoint data for navigating
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
+* SDBackedRoute - Route which keeps progress in a file on the SD card
 * SDLogger - logs to an SD card
 * SelfTest - power-on self test routines
 * SerialLogger - log to the serial port (for Arduino Serial monitor)